 Long-term relationships are a gift.
 It’s not easy for two people to come together and stay together.
-Humans don’t like change and being with the same person allows us to open up in ways that we can’t alone, or in a series of flings.
+Humans don’t like change and being with the same person allows us to open up in ways that we can’t alone or in a series of flings.

 1. Experiment with doing novel things

 If you set a date with your long-term partner and you two have a fight twenty minutes before setting out, leave the fight behind when you go.

 2. Be sexually adventurous

 Contrary to popular belief, scheduling a time for sex actually works.
 For many people, being overworked and exhausted kills sexual spontaneity.
-Setting a time aside for intimacy, when you both you have some energy, is a way around this.
+Setting time aside for intimacy when you both have some energy is a way around this.

-3. Do something thrilling together
+3. Do a thrilling activity

 Entering a new and slightly uncomfortable situation together has the potential to strengthen and invigorate the relationship.
 And you’ll come out stronger as individuals, too.

 5. Work on a project together

 Going to the farmer’s market and picking out exotic vegetables to cook a completely new dish is a project.
-Walking around with your cameras taking street shots is another way to be creative in your time together.
+Walking around with your cameras and taking street shots is another way to be creative in your time together.

-If you two decide to take a trip together, agree on a plan for handling the stress before you leave.
+If you do decide to take a trip together, agree on a plan for handling the stress before you leave.
 And leave all relationship drama at home because why would you want to drag it along?